ewallace/cryptowakeup_mscdatasci2020/data/README.md

 ## crypto_wake_up_sample_sheet.tsv

-Text file in tsv format that contains the codification of the samples found in the project.
+Text file in tsv format that contains the codified metadata for the samples found in the project.

 ## CW_kallisto_abundance_fold_change_long_by_gene.tsv

-Text file in tsv format that contains the read counts of all genes in all conditions.
-Create by the normalise_crypto_wake_up.Rmd file using the CW_kallisto1_abundance_long_by_sample_by_isoform.tsv file.
-Uses the codification of temperature and time described in crypto_wake_up_sample_sheet.tsv
+Text file in tsv format that contains the read counts on transcripts of all *nuclear* coding genes in all conditions.
+Created by the` normalise_crypto_wake_up.Rmd` file using the `CW_kallisto1_abundance_long_by_sample_by_isoform.tsv` file.
+Uses the codification of temperature and time described in `crypto_wake_up_sample_sheet.tsv`.

+*Warning:* genes that begin `CNAG_09` are encoded in the mitochondrial genome, and were not included in this analysis although they are present in the other files.

 ## H99_all_genes_promoter_500nt.fasta

 Raw promoter sequences for all gene in Cryptococcus genome.
-Downloaded from fungiDB with the assumption that the promoyer for each is gene is simply the first 500nt upstream of start codon.
+Downloaded from FungiDB (release 52, June 2021) with the approximation that the promoter for each is gene is the first 500nt upstream of start codon.

 ## H99_all_genes_promoter_500nt_5mer_counts.tsv.gz